Washington Bill Makes It Illegal To Sell Gadgets Without Replaceable Batteries - Slashdot

 What's the threshold for 'easily'?

 Like, without tools?
 That means all our phones will be bulky again.
 I don't want a phone like that.
 I hated that design, and I'll continue to hate it.
 I don't mind the possibility that I'll have to take my phone into a shop so someone can disassemble it and pop in a new battery any more than I mind taking my car into the shop so I can have something repaired.
-If I wanted to learn how to do those things, I would, and indeed, I can. iFixit makes kits so you can do it yourself
+If I wanted to learn how to do those things, I would, and indeed, I can. iFixit makes kits so you can do it yourself, and people do it.

+So I don't know that your wording makes it any better, except to possibly require companies to make phones that I feel are terrible by design.

+I get that we don't agree on the design angle, but I don't want it legislated out of existence.

 A few years ago, my son's android tablet was having battery issues.
 It was 2 years old so the vendor wasn't supporting it.
 They offered to take it for about $60, examine it, and let me know what was happening to it.
 Then, I could choose to fix it (for more money though they "graciously" would deduct that $60 initial payment from the cost) or I could have it sent back.
 They couldn't guarantee that it wouldn't arrive back factory reset with all of my son's game data erased.